Philip Champion de Crespigny: Personal life

-He died on 1 January 1803.
+He died on 1 January 1803 at Bath, Somerset.
 His obituary in The Gentleman's Magazine described him as “very much a man of fashion in his person and demeanour, full of anecdote, and with a turn for satirical humour that rendered him a very amusing companion”.
+After his death, his widow married Sir John Keane, 1st Baronet in 1804.